Layik Hama

 curl 'https://docs.google.com/spreadsheets/d/doc_id/export?exportFormat=csv' -o mycsv.csv

-# do some loggin
+# do some logging

 # 4